Tessier has been committed to breeding and showing quality Silky Terriers for over 35 years.

 We strive to produce healthy, happy dogs that look and act like the breed.
 (Pictured above is our 10 year old GCh.
 Carwyn Tessier By Innovation “Rocket” winning Veteran Group 3 at the National AKC Show in 2015.)

 The Silky Terrier is cheerful, sassy and sturdy, with a lovely blue, tan and fawn coat.
 A bath and a brush once a week — that’s relatively easy care for a long-coated small dog.
-Highly hypoallergenic, but not great with small children as a general rule, a Silky is bright, happy and independent.
+Highly hypoallergenic, the Silky Terrier is bright, happy and independent.

 Male or Female?
 You Decide.

-Feel free to contact me if you are interested.
+Feel free to contact us if you are interested.